jupyterhub/mybinder.org-user-guide/doc/faq.rst

 shouldn't be public, API keys, etc.

-You should ensure that sensitive information doesn't make it into the built docker image for your Binder (aka, that it isn't used in one of your configuration files) and that you don't use this information from within a Binder session (e.g. hard-coding an API key into an HTTP request that you call from a Jupyter Notebook).
+You should ensure that sensitive information doesn't make it into the built docker image for your Binder repository (aka, that it isn't used in one of your configuration files) and that you don't use this information from within a Binder session (e.g. hard-coding an API key into an HTTP request that you call from a Jupyter Notebook).